Guide to Mortgages

 Tip: PennyMac offers calculators to help you determine how much home you can afford and get estimates of your monthly payment in different scenarios.

-Once you feel secure about your financial readiness, the next step is to get pre-approved or pre-qualified for a mortgage loan.
-You can begin the pre-qualification process online or speak with a lender to get a customized quote.
+Once you feel secure about your financial readiness, the next step is to get pre-approved with PennyMac’s BuyerAdvantage Pre-Approval or pre-qualified for a mortgage loan.
+You can begin the pre-approval process online or speak with a lender to get a customized quote.
 This will show you how much you might be able to afford and give you an estimate of your monthly payments.

-Getting pre-qualified is a fairly simple process that requires credit verification and, in most cases, income verification but does not require the full underwriting process.
-Once you are pre-qualified, you will get a certificate to present to home sellers as a measure of good faith.
+Getting pre-approved is a fairly simple process that requires credit verification and income verification, but does not require a full underwriting process.
+Once you are pre-approved, you will receive a BuyerAdvantage Pre-Approval letter to present to home sellers as a measure of good faith.

 Mortgage Application Documentation Requirements